10 ways travel helps you to uncover who you truly are

-Some of us will spend a lifetime figuring this out.
-Others are too afraid to know, preferring to let others tell them who they are and living life by default, and some, possibly like you and me, use rich experiences like travel to understand the most important person in your world.
+While some are too afraid to know, preferring to let others tell them who they are and living life by default, others, possibly like you and me, need to find out for ourselves.

 How can you live a rich and fulfilled life if you don’t understand what you stand for, what your interests are, where your strengths lie, and what you want to be remembered for?